stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 #### Setting up SSL on your ID Site

-Since Stormpath is hosting the ID Site under your custom subdomain, to secure it using SSL you must provide the SSL certificate information to Stormpath.Creating SSL certificates is an involved task which requires working with a certificate authority such as Verisign and includes:
+Since Stormpath is hosting the ID Site under your custom subdomain, to secure it using SSL you must provide the SSL certificate information to Stormpath.
+Creating SSL certificates is an involved task which requires working with a certificate authority such as Verisign and includes:

 1. Generating a certificate request (CSR) with a Distinguished Name (DN) that matches your subdomain (ex. id.trooperapp.com)
 2. Provide the CSR file to a certificate authority such as Verisign.
 The certificate authority generates a SSL certificate and gives it to you so that it can be installed on Stormpath's servers.